MykalMachon/mykal.codes/website/src/content/posts/my-re-markable-2-review.md

 * The pen feels great; I got the "Pro" pen that comes with a rubberized grip and a built-in "eraser" and I like it!
 Feels nice in the hand and is… just a pen! easy.&#x20;
 * I love reading on the Remarkable; because it's a bigger e-ink display you can very easily read full-sized PDFs which is awesome.
 EPUB on a kindle or kobo is cool but reading on a smaller screen means diagrams and code usually gets squished or formatted weird; not a problem here.
 * Marking up and reviewing PDFs or Word Document's on the device feels great; I have often wished I could just take what's on my screen and write on it a bit, this solves that.&#x20;
+* Being able to screenshare while I'm writing is awesome for work from home meetings where I need to brainstorm with people on a shared screen.&#x20;

 ## The close-to-good